virajsoni06/JavaScript-autoComplete/readme.md

 ## Changelog

+### Version 1.0.6 - 2017/08/10

+* Added option `reFocusAfterSelection` to enabe/disable focus on the field after selection

+### Version 1.0.5 - 2017/08/10

+* Added method `showSuggestions` to trigger the suggestion list

 ### Version 1.0.4 - 2016/02/10

 * Included pull #6 and added offsetLeft/offsetTop as optional parameter for suggestions container.